j-p-courneya/shell-genomics/_episodes/02-the-filesystem.md

 Then enter the command:

 ~~~
-$ ls ~
+$ ls /Desktop/CLI_Class_Directory
 ~~~
 {: .bash}

 ~~~
-R  r_data  shell_data
+shell_data
 ~~~
 {: .output}

-This prints the contents of your home directory, without you needing to type the full path.
+This prints the contents of your project directory, without you needing to type the full path.

 The commands `cd`, and `cd ~` are very useful for quickly navigating back to your home directory.
 We will be using the `~` character in later lessons to specify our home directory.